ombulabs/blog/_posts/2019-06-3-4-contribute-open-source.markdown

  I found that the problem is in this line () and that it would work if I changed it to this (), would you be interested in a pull request with this solution?
  ```
 4. Submit a PR with a potential solution
-5. Wait for feedback and make changes to your PR if the maintainers of the project have any until the PR is ready to merge!
+5. Wait for feedback.
+If the maintainers of the project have any suggestions make changes to your PR until the PR is ready to merge!

 ### If you think something would be a nice feature